 - Registration Tips: All of the DWB lectures have section numbers like 80, 81, etc. or 90, 91, etc. The DWB labs are numbered 8B, 8C, etc. or 9A, 9B, etc. Choose one of each when registering for the course.

-Please note that students are required to successfully complete both components within the Dimensions of Well-Being sequence: DWB lecture/discussion (1 hr.) and DWB Lab (1 hr.) to satisfy the LAC Category 1D requirement.
+Please note that students are required to successfully complete both components within the Dimensions of Well-Being sequence: DWB lecture (1 hr.) and DWB Lab (1 hr.) to satisfy the LAC Category 1D requirement.
+Any other combination is not acceptable.
+For example, the requirement is not satisfied if a student takes 2 DWB lectures or 2 DWB labs.

 Course descriptions can be found here.
 Course offerings vary by semester.
 Please see the Course Schedule for specific offerings.